Last updated: March 16, 2017.

 Can You Provide Access to an OPVault or Agile Keychain File?

 No. Without the Master Password it is not possible to access 1Password sync keychain files in either OPVault or Agile Keychain formats.
 We have publicly documented the keychain formats which means you can already look up everything we could possibly know about any given keychain.
-And since we have no back doors, in house tools, or other methods by which we can bypass the encryption provided by the Master Password, there is no assistance we can render.
+And since we have no back doors, in house tools, or other methods by which we can bypass the encryption provided by the Account Password, there is no assistance we can render.

 Can You Provide Forensic Assistance with Recovered SQLite Files?